lets-fiware/FIWARE-Big-Bang/README.md

 ## Command syntax

 The `lets-fiware.sh` command accepts two arguments.
 The first argument is a domain name.
-The second one is a global ip address.
-It's a optional.
+The second one is a global IP address.
+It's an optional.

 ```
 ./lets-fiware.sh DOMAIN_NAME [GLOBAL_IP_ADDRESS]